Women hold one in five top science and tech jobs | Malay Mail

 LONDON, Sept 6 — Women hold one in five top jobs in science, technology, maths and engineering globally, which slows down innovation, a study of research institutions said yesterday.

-While women made up more than 50% of higher education students in those subjects — known collectively as STEM — their numbers fell dramatically with seniority, found a study by the University of Michigan and the New York Stem Cell Foundation.
+While women made up more than 50 per cent of higher education students in those subjects — known collectively as STEM — their numbers fell dramatically with seniority, found a study by the University of Michigan and the New York Stem Cell Foundation.

-On average, women filled about 40% of assistant professor jobs, 30% of associate professor positions, and 20% of full professor jobs, it said.
+On average, women filled about 40 per cent of assistant professor jobs, 30 per cent of associate professor positions, and 20 per cent of full professor jobs, it said.

 “When women are prevented from reaching their full potential, the entire field suffers,” said Susan L. Solomon, head of the New York Stem Cell Foundation, which works to accelerate cures for major diseases through research.

-“We need 100% of the available brainpower to make the biggest impact and move research forward as quickly as possible,” she said in a statement.
+“We need 100 per cent of the available brainpower to make the biggest impact and move research forward as quickly as possible,” she said in a statement.

 The study collected data from more than 500 academic and professional institutions to determine the hiring and retention rates of women, as well as the support systems in place, such as parental leave and development opportunities.